Fantastics: World Championship Wrestling (1994–1995)

-On October 30, 1994, the original version of The Fantastics made their return to World Championship Wrestling at a WCW Worldwide taping in Orlando, FL, defeating Sonny Trout & Rick Thames.
+On October 30, 1994, the original version of The Fantastics made their return to World Championship Wrestling at a WCW Worldwide taping in Orlando, Florida, defeating Sonny Trout & Rick Thames.
 On the December 3 edition of the show they challenged WCW World Tag Team Champions Pretty Wonderful for their titles.
 On the December 10, 1994 episode of WCW Saturday Night the Fantastics suffered their first defeat in their comeback when they fell to Harlem Heat.
-The same day on WCW Worldwide their challenge to Pretty Wonderful for the tag-team championship was unsuccessful.
+The same day on Worldwide their challenge to Pretty Wonderful for the tag-team championship was unsuccessful.

-On the January 21, 1995 edition of WCW Worldwide the Fantastics received another shot at the WCW Tag-Team belts, this time against new champions Harlem Heat.
+On the January 21, 1995 edition of Worldwide the Fantastics received another shot at the WCW Tag-Team belts, this time against new champions Harlem Heat.
 Once more Rogers and Fulton failed to secure the titles.
 After this the tandem slid down the card.
-On the March 26th edition of World Wide they were again beaten by Pretty Wonderful, and on April 30 lost to The Blue Bloods (Lord Steven Regal & Bobby Eaton).
+On the March 26 edition of Worldwide they were again beaten by Pretty Wonderful, and on April 30 lost to The Blue Bloods (Lord Steven Regal & Bobby Eaton).
 Their final date with the promotion came on June 18, 1995, in a dark match against Harlem Heat at the Great American Bash 95 PPV.